How can therapy help me?

 Does what we talk about in therapy remain confidential?

 Confidentiality is one of the most important components between a client and therapist.
 As a licensed psychologist in the state of California, I am legally and ethically bound to maintain confidentially and normally everything we discuss will be held confidential.
-Unless you provide a signed authorization, I will not speak to, or correspond with, anyone about you.

 - You present a danger to yourself or others